 Todd Schmenk is a mental health counselor specializing in the treatment of anxiety-related issues.
 His focus areas include general anxiety, panic attacks, chronic health conditions, couples counseling, and performance anxiety.

 Todd previously worked as an elementary school teacher, health educator, business wellness executive, a behavioral therapist, and most recently, as a counselor at his private practice, AQAL Therapies.
 For fun, he can be found on the dance floor.

-Todd's main approach is integrally informed, pulling from a variety of tools including, Cognitive Behavioral Therapy, Dialectic Behavior Therapy, Acceptance and Commitment Therapy, and Solution Focused Brief Therapy, supported by a strong focus in neuroscience, mindfulness and active lifestyle modification plans.
+Todd's main approach is integrally informed, pulling from a variety of tools including, Cognitive Behavioral Therapy, Dialectic Behavior Therapy, Acceptance and Commitment Therapy, Solution Focused Brief Therapy, and Focused Acceptance and Commitment Therapy (FACT) supported by a strong focus in neuroscience, mindfulness and active lifestyle modification plans.

 Clinical Mental Health Counseling